GabeStah/Test.io/Functional Testing/Functional Testing Tools Landscape/functional-testing-tools-landscape.md

 Beyond the innate benefits that a test management tool provides, most popular services also integrate with other testing tools you might be using, such as issue trackers, test automation tools, hosted environments, and code repositories.

-## Crowdtesting
+## Crowdtesting Platforms

-While functional testing tools such as automated testing are great for handling test cases which aim to test and verify the inner workings of software functionality, even the most well-developed suite of automated tests cannot cover every avenue.
+While functional testing tools such as automated testing are great for handling test cases which aim to test and verify the inner workings of software functionality, even the most well-developed suite of automated tests cannot cover every avenue, nor can they find problems that the developers didn't anticipate.
 This is where the power of `crowdtesting` as a functional testing tool comes to fruition.
 Unlike automated testing, crowdtesting allows tests to be performed in the real world, by a variety of highly-skilled and professional testers, across a plethora of platforms and devices, within environments and from physical locations that simply wouldn't be feasible otherwise.

 This diversity in testing, along with the element of human touch, ensures that the tool of crowdtesting is extraordinarily powerful when appropriately applied throughout the software development life cycle.
 Crowdtesting provides feedback from testers that is personalized, emulating the experiences that real users are likely to have with the software.
+Moreover, humans are robust to small changes in the interface that can cause problems for automated functional tests, so crowdtests are particularly useful when changes occur rapidly.

 Best of all, crowdtesting allows for `exploratory testing` to occur throughout the development life cycle, which is something that automated testing can rarely encapsulate.
 While an automated testing suite may attempt to consider all avenues of attack or areas of potential issue for a test case, it is often the case that human testers have the knowledge and experience to think _even further_ outside the box, providing insight and discovering issues that weren't even considered in the first place by the developers creating the automated tests.

+While a crowdtesting platform engages human testers, from the end-user's perspective, it should function as a software product, just as the other categories of software here do.
+So, as the QA manager, product manager, or engineering lead, you should be able to order tests with a GUI or API, see results, and map your progress as easily as you can with the other tools in your toolbox.

 ---